 The key elements to take into consideration are:

 - Distance from any garden boundaries.
-This should be at least 2ft away from the building to allow space for annual treatment and to prevent damp and moisture building up from having it in a confined space.
+There should be an adequate distance around the building to allow space for annual treatment and to prevent damp and moisture building up from having it in a confined space.

 - Exposure to the elements.
 This could be an important deciding factor in the specification of the building you choose.
 If the area is very exposed to wind and rain, it would be worth considering investing in a more heavy-duty building that has increased weather resistance, such as a pressure treated building or one with composite timber cladding.
 You may even consider a few upgrades such as an EPDM rubber roof for the extra protection required.

 - Proximity to your house.
 Any buildings that are forward to the front elevation of your house are not permitted, but anything behind the front of your house should be fine.

 - Ground suitability.
 The ground under your building should also be suitable, as a ground that is uneven and even likely to sink would cause problems after and during the build.